alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 curl -X PUT http://localhost:8088/rest/rmsscheduler/events/publish/ES_Disk_Free/20000
 ```

-Events are timestamped and have a TTL of 5m (TODO: make plugin configurable)
+Events are timestamped and have a TTL of 10m (configurable for the whole plugin).

 Another example condition could also be `Average value for metric "ES_Disk_Free" during last 10m is > 10000`.